Digital Surgery’s AI platform guides surgical teams through complex procedures

 This system is the fruit of a collaboration with University College London Hospitals and the Imperial College Healthcare NHS Trust, and it’s already been deployed in operating rooms.
 Dr. Sanjay Purkayastha, a surgeon at Imperial College in London, used it to perform a bariatric procedure.

-“What Digital Surgery has done with this technology feels like a comparison with the advent of laparoscopy which was a truly disruptive and groundbreaking revolution and paradigm shift in surgery,” Purkayastha said in a statement.
-“I expect there to be a transformation from non-AI to AI supported surgery as common practice, benefiting training, patient safety, data collection and outcomes analysis.”
+“What Digital Surgery has done with this technology feels like a comparison with the advent of laparoscopy, which was a truly disruptive and groundbreaking revolution and paradigm shift in surgery,” Purkayastha said in a statement.
+“I expect there to be a transformation from non-AI to AI-supported surgery as common practice, benefiting training, patient safety, data collection, and outcomes analysis.”

-The system draws from a database of more than 150 surgical simulations created for Digital Surgery’s first product, Touch Surgery, a surgical reference manual for mobile phones and tablets that’s integrated into 160 residency programs and used by more than two million surgeons globally.
+The system draws from a database of more than 150 surgical simulations created for Digital Surgery’s first product, Touch Surgery, a surgical reference manual for mobile phones and tablets that’s integrated into 160 residency programs and used by more than 2 million surgeons globally.

 The idea is to familiarize physicians with surgical procedures and equipment, Nehme explained.
 Each virtual surgery has been storyboarded, rendered, and animated by a team that includes members who previously worked at Industrial Light and Magic.
 And it’s fully interactive — surgeons and surgeons-in-training can stitch, cut, implant, and perform anything else that’s required as pop-up instructions guide them along.